thefactremains/zeronsd-quickstart/README.md

 go get github.com/zerotier/zerotier-systemd-manager
 ```

-We need to patch the `zerotier-one` unit, as we want systemd-networkd.
+We need to patch the `zerotier-one` unit, as we want `systemd-networkd`.

 ```
 cat <<EOF> /lib/systemd/system/zerotier-one.service